xcart/xc5-manual/en/import-export/csv_format_by_x-cart_data_type/csv_import_orders.md

       <td colspan="1" class="confluenceTd">String</td>
     </tr>
     <tr>
-      <td colspan="3" class="confluenceTd"><em> Customer shipping address fields.
-The following address fields might or might not be present in your X-Cart installation depending on your address fields configuration.</em>
+      <td colspan="3" class="confluenceTd">Customer shipping address fields.
+The following address fields might or might not be present in your X-Cart installation depending on your address fields configuration.
       </td>
     </tr>
     <tr>